thma/thma.github.io/posts/2025-08-30-Embedding-MicroHs.md

 Even so, the GHC version runs about 8.7× faster.
 For programs like this, increasing mhseval’s reductions per second would be a beneficial undertaking!

+The third row in this table compares the mhseval execution time for the haskell equivalents compiled with MHS versus my toy language programs compiled with `compileEta`.

+This comparison shows that the MicroHs compiled programs run up to 28% faster.
+This indicates that the MicroHs compiler produces combinator object code that is better optimized than the `compileEta` algorithm.
+This is not surprising as `compileEta`is not the best abstraction algorithms according to my previous research.
+I am using it here because it produces the code that is compatible with the mhseval runtime.

 ## Using the FFI wrapper to compile and execute Haskell programs